overlookinfra/fossa-scan-pe/README.md

+# OBSOLETE

+FOSSA has been replaced with Snyk.
+This code is obsolete.

 # FOSSA SCAN PE Instructions #

 fossa-scan-pe contains two parts.
 The first is an daily automated scanner that runs on Jenkins.